Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class FatFsSD.rst

 NA

-.. note :: “FatFs_SD.h” must be included to use the class function.
+.. note :: "FatFs_SD.h" must be included to use the class function.

 **FatFsSD::isDir**
 ------------------